STAT545-UBC-hw-2019-20/stat545-hw-luluxpei/hw03/hw03_dplyr_ggplot2.md

 This output allows us to observe the minimum and maximum GDP per capita experienced by each continent between the years of 1952 and 2007.
-If we wanted to graphically observe the relationship between minimum and maximum GDP and how they vary between continents, we can make a point plot.
+If we wanted to graphically observe the relationship between minimum and maximum GDP and how they vary between continents, we can plot side-by-side bar plots.

 ``` r
 gapminder %>%